-- 3.12 Gardens are an important characteristic of many parts of Exeter forming an intrinsic part of the identity of a particular locality or neighbourhood.
+- 3.13 Gardens are an important characteristic of many parts of Exeter forming an intrinsic part of the identity of a particular locality or neighbourhood.
 They are important for the health and wellbeing of households.
 They add to the biodiversity, forming an extensive network of habitats and wildlife corridors throughout the city and their importance to the diversity and richness of urban landscapes is often overlooked.
 Gardens provide good sources of food for insects, and for birds.
 They may include nesting sites for birds, habitats for frogs, toads, slow-worms and hedgehogs, etc and also ponds, attract dragonflies and other aquatic and semi-aquatic insects.
 In the longer term gardens will be essential to help society adapt to the effects of climate change and allow for the growing of local food.
-They are therefore a resource to be protected for now and for the future. - 3.13 Development affecting residential gardens should: - Ensure that extension and alterations of homes will allow residents to feel at ease within their garden (Local Plan First Review 1995-2011 policy DG4 part b), and - Meet the standards for space and design as set in principle 9 of the General Principles, and within Chapter 7 of the Residential Design Guide SPD Exeter City Council.
+They are therefore a resource to be protected for now and for the future. - 3.14 Development affecting residential gardens should: - Ensure that extension and alterations of homes will allow residents, both occupiers and neighbours, to feel at ease within their garden (Local Plan First Review 1995-2011 policy DG4 part b), and meet the standards for space and design as set in principle 9 of the General Principles, and within Chapter 7 of the Residential Design Guide SPD - Exeter City Council. - Consider the contribution and value of front gardens to townscape, and all gardens to biodiversity, and natural drainage and decreased surface water run off when a permeable surface. - 3.15 You must also gain consent from Exeter City Council to fell or prune trees located within a conservation area or protected by a Tree Preservation Order.
+More information is available in sections 9.6 9.7.